reactwg/react-native-releases/docs/guide-release-process.md

   --changelog ./CHANGELOG.md \
   --token $GITHUB_TOKEN
 ```
+And then move to the generated branch for that version (e.g. `changelog/v0.81.0-rc.0`)

-You'll likely need to reformat the generated `CHANGELOG.md` changes and reorder the heading to keep the latest release ordering.
-Once done, create a PR with your changes against `main`.
+You'll likely need to reformat the generated `CHANGELOG.md` on that branch and reorder the heading to keep the latest release ordering.

 ### Step 8: Create the GitHub Release